 Gabapentin was initially synthesized to mimic the chemical structure of the neurotransmitter GABA.
 Gabapentin is effective in the treatment of social anxiety disorder, panic disorder, and generalized anxiety disorder.
 Results with human and rat brain Nuclear magnetic resonance (NMR) spectroscopy indicate that gabapentin increases GABA synthesis, probably by modulating, as it does in-vitro, the action of the GABA synthetic enzyme, glutamic acid decarboxylase and the glutamate synthesizing enzyme, branched-chain amino acid transaminase.

 Gabapentin is now one of the most common medications used on people with alcohol, crack, opiate and other addictions.
 The purpose of this article is to show you how gabapentin reduces the severity of withdrawal symptoms experienced by those physically dependent on opioid analgesics such as heroin, morphine, and Methadone.
 I will do this by explaining the abstract and results from two important studies on gabapentin for opiate withdrawal.

 Gabapentin for Opiate Withdrawal Symptoms Study #1

 The first study I will refer to on gabapentin for opiate withdrawal symptoms was done in Iran.
 There is an extremely potent drug in Iran called “Iranian crack” that many individuals have become addicted to.
 Iranian crack is mostly composed of condensed heroin.
-Although multiple medications have been studied for the treatment of dependence to various substances, no medications had previously been shown to have a robust effect on Iranian crack craving and its-related side effects.
+Although multiple medications have been studied for the treatment of dependence on various substances, no medications had previously been shown to have a robust effect on Iranian crack craving and its related side effects.